 You just published a shiny new guide reviewing a brand new item from Nike.

-Without an email list, that page just sits there until you start ranking for your targeted keywords on Google or you are paying for PPC ads on Google and Facebook.
-You might get some traffic to the page from visitors who click links from your other pages, but it’ll take a while before you start driving enough traffic to make any real revenue from it.
+Without an email list, that page sits there until you start ranking for your targeted keywords on Google or paying for PPC ads on Google and Facebook.
+You might get some traffic to the page from visitors who click links from your other pages, but it’ll take a while before you start driving enough traffic to make any actual revenue from it.

 With an email list, you can drive hundreds to thousands of visitors to the page as soon as you publish it for every new article you write.
 That makes producing new affiliate content massively more profitable since you can see immediate profits from the product you’re promoting.